 Research Opportunities

-Highly qualified applicants are welcome to apply to join our exciting research program.
-We aim to review and respond as soon as possible and within 7 days to an applicant who has met the above requirements and has submitted all the required application documents.
+Highly qualified applicants are welcome to join our exciting research program.
+We aim to review and respond within 7 days to an applicant who has met the above requirements and submitted relevant application documents (including a PDF copy of CV, transcripts, and IELTS or TOEFL report).
 If an applicant does not receive a response after 7 days, we wish the applicant success in considering openings from another professor.

 Graduate Students